Kwpolska/chriswarrick.com/posts/2018/09/04/python-virtual-environments.rst

 If you try to copy or rename a virtual environment, you will discover that the copied environment does not work.
 This is because a virtual environment is closely tied to both the Python it was created with, and the location it was created in.
-(The “relocatable” option does not work.)
+(The “relocatable” option is deprecated and generally fails to solve the problem.)
 [3]_

 However, this is very easy to fix.
 Instead of moving/copying, just create a new environment in the new location.
 Then, run ``pip freeze > requirements.txt`` in the old environment to create a list of packages installed in it.
 With that, you can just run ``pip install -r requirements.txt`` in the new environment to install packages from the saved list.
-(Of course, you can copy requirements.txt between machines.
+(Of course, you can copy ``requirements.txt`` between machines.
 In many cases, it will just work; sometimes, you might need a few modifications to ``requirements.txt`` to remove OS-specific stuff.)